Ukraine-Russia War – Fight Misinformation Using a VPN

 With proxies, you won’t get protection against malware and viruses.
 Issues with Tor are many, as they are sluggish, not available in multiple locations, and hard to get started.

-Considering all these facts, VPNs are the most suitable and viable options for accessing geo-restricted content.
+Considering all these facts, VPNs are the most suitable and viable option for accessing geo-restricted content.

 War is not an easy matter, as a lot is at stake.
 Propagating false or unverified information will make things worse and foster public fear.
 As information circulation is easier than ever, falsified information can do damage beyond imagination.